Do you have a server room?

 Whenever possible, a separate server room or closet is worth the expense.
-Separating your servers from the main office space will not only reduce noise made by the equipment, it will also allow you to secure your equipment from theft, physical tampering, and accidents.
+Separating your servers from the main office space will not only reduce the noise made by the equipment, it will also allow you to secure your equipment from theft, physical tampering, and accidents.
 There are times when small businesses may have no choice but to place the rack in the corner of the room.
 In this case, racks with sound-dampening properties are highly recommended.
-Keep in mind that complete soundproofing will be impossible, since air vents need to be able to breathe.
+Keep in mind that complete soundproofing will be impossible since air vents need to be able to breathe.

 Keep It Cool

 Heat can build quickly in your server rack and high temperatures are known to dramatically reduce equipment lifespan; overheating can lead to crashes or outages.
-You may need to install a separate air-conditioning unit, since most offices’ central AC units are set to switch off at a certain hour.
+You may need to install a separate air-conditioning unit since most offices’ central AC units are set to switch off at a certain hour.
 Proper cable management (we’ll cover that next!) will also help ensure your servers are ventilating properly.

 Properly bundling cables together behind equipment allows easier access to servers.
 There’s a slew of solutions to bundle and manage cables (like cable-management tracks, cable binders, zip-ties, and retro-fit rack equipment).
 Whatever solution you choose, your goal should be the same: to bundle and contain your cables in an organized manner.
-When bundling your cables, it’s common practice to bundle by server and then group those bundles together.
+When bundling your cables, it’s common practice to bundle by the server and then group those bundles together.
 This allows equipment managers to quickly and effectively access individual servers.

 Spending time to reorganize a messy cable scheme and server room arrangement is certainly well worth the investment.
 Your equipment will last longer, your company’s data will be safer, and the risk of someone accidentally unplugging or restarting a mission-critical system without proper warning will be drastically reduced.